tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 JSON object for custom contexts implemented during tracking implementation.
 [More information on Snowplow contexts](https://docs.snowplow.io/docs/understanding-your-pipeline/canonical-event/#contexts).
 [More information on GitLab standard context](https://docs.gitlab.com/ee/development/snowplow/schemas.html#gitlab_standard)

 {% enddocs %}

+{% docs page_url_host_path %}

+The page URL path of the event **with** the host (gitlab.com) information.
+Example: `gitlab.com/namespace9495566/project21362945/-/merge_requests/1575`.

+{% enddocs %}

+{% docs page_url_path %}

+The page URL path of the event **without** the host (gitlab.com) information.
+Example: `/namespace9495566/project21362945/-/merge_requests/1575`

+{% enddocs %}

+{% docs page_url_scheme %}

+Scheme i.e. protocol.
+Example: 'https'.

+{% enddocs %}

+{% docs page_url_host %}

+Host/Domain information

+{% enddocs %}

+{% docs gsc_pseudonymized_user_id %}

+User database record ID attribute.
+This value undergoes a pseudonymization process at the collector level.
+Note: This field is only populated after a user susccessfully registers on GitLab.com i.e. they verify their e-mail and log-in for the first time.

+{% enddocs %}

+{% docs gsc_google_analytics_client_id %}

+Google Analytics ID, present when set from our marketing sites.

+{% enddocs %}

+{% docs gsc_extra %}

+Any additional data associated with the event, in the form of key-value pairs.

+{% enddocs %}

+{% docs gsc_plan %}

+Name of the plan for the namespace, such as free, premium, or ultimate.
+Automatically picked from the namespace.

+{% enddocs %}

+{% docs gsc_source %}

+Name of the source application/ event tracker, such as gitlab-rails or gitlab-javascript.
+This field can be used to distinguish front-end events V/S back-end events.
+When `gsc_source = 'gitlab-rails'` THEN back-end event i.e. event was tracked using Ruby.
+When `gsc_source = 'gitlab-javascrip'` THEN front-end event i.e. event was tracked using Javascript.

+{% enddocs %}